 Baked quinoa is a great alternative to the oatmeal version or egg bake recipes if you’re looking for easy ways to get grain-free vegan breakfasts on the table.

 I’m completely smitten with this quinoa breakfast bake.
-Total nostalgia for the rice pudding my grandmother used to make….but this recipe is sugar-free, gluten-free and dairy-free.
-So tasty…and the texture is just right too.
+It has a similar texture to my baked steel cut oatmeal, giving off total nostalgia for the rice pudding my grandmother used to make, complete with all the cozy fall spices too.

 Ingredients and Substitutions

 - Quinoa: Excellent plant-based source of protein with all nine essential amino acids.
 Low on the glycemic index, high in fiber, minerals and antioxidants.
 You can use white quinoa, red, or multi-colored.

 - Ground flax: High in Omega-3s, fiber and protein.
 In place of eggs or even a flax egg, stirring ground flax right into the batter will help hold this quinoa breakfast casserole together.

 - Chia seeds: High in nutrition, low in calories!
 Coming in strong with antioxidants, Omega 3s, fiber and high quality protein.